MCP Went Enterprise This Week, Here's What 5 New Production Servers Tell Us

 However, running this many servers has exposed the cracks in the ecosystem.
 Most open-source MCP servers are not production-ready.
 They lack proper logging.
 They assume perfect network conditions.
 They often leak credentials in error messages.
 When I deployed my Groq integration, I had to wrap their SDK in a retry logic layer that the official MCP examples didn't account for.
 When I connected GLM, I had to implement custom token counting because their API reports usage differently than the OpenAI standard.

-Running 7+ servers teaches you one hard truth: The protocol is only as strong as its weakest implementation.
-If Aerospike's server crashes when a query takes too long, the agent loses trust in the tool.
-If Wrike's server returns HTML errors instead of JSON-RPC errors, the agent hallucinates a success message.
+Running 7+ servers teaches you one hard truth: the protocol is only as strong as its weakest implementation.
+If a vendor's server crashes when a query takes too long, the agent loses trust in the tool.
+If a server returns HTML errors instead of JSON-RPC errors, the agent hallucinates a success message.
 Stability is the new feature set.

 Anatomy of a Production-Ready MCP Server